-Also, transfers would have to be at least 25 acre-feet in volume, and credit could not be carried over to next year, according to the proposal.• Downstream delivery – This is similar to credit but applies to pumping at one location and delivering to another downstream on the same line, including to another farmer who might be paying top dollar for the extra water.
+Also, transfers would have to be at least 25 acre-feet in volume, and credit could not be carried over to next year, according to the proposal.

 That part is similar to the district’s farmer-to-farmer transfers, another of this year’s innovations that allows open-market sales among parties with private deals.
 By a June 1 deadline, people with 101 contracts have signed up for this option, with other deadlines coming July 1 and Aug.
 1.